 User Centred Service Design

-Good practice and sharing lessons learnt
+Good practice and knowledge sharing

 As well as building communities of practice across digital skills, we will also be working with structures and networks already in place in Wales and engaged in supporting Wales specific legislation such as the Well-being of Future Generations (Wales) Act 2015 and the Environment (Wales) Act 2016.